Avilla 4-H meets the last Monday, 6:30 p.m. at the Avilla School.

-Lincoln meets the third Monday of every month at Harvest Community Church, Reeds.
+Lincoln meets the third Monday, 6:30 p.m. at Harvest Community Church, Reeds.

 Mt.
-Moriah meets the second Thursday of every month at Mt.
+Moriah meets the second Thursday at Mt.
 Moriah Methodist Church, north of Carthage.

-Pleasant Valley Pioneers meets the second Monday at the 4-H small exhibit building, Municipal Park, Carthage.
+Pleasant Valley Pioneers meets the second Wednesday, 7 p.m. at Carthage Jr High, Carthage.

-Sarcoxie Chiefs meet the second Monday of every month at the Gene Taylor Community Building, Sarcoxie.
+Sarcoxie Chiefs meets the second Monday at the Gene Taylor Community Building, Sarcoxie.

-Spring River meets the second Sunday of every month at Pleasant Hill United Methodist Church, Webb City.
+Spring River meets the second Sunday, 4 p.m. at Pleasant Hill United Methodist Church, Webb City.